 Sodium content: This is omitted as I cannot provide an accurate number.
 I encourage you to calculate your own to provide a much more precise reading based on the exact ingredients, brands, and amounts you're using.

-If you are enjoying this healthy vegan macaroni salad with no mayo, also check out:
+If you're enjoying this easy vegan macaroni salad, also check out:

 Kasia says